HassanSajjad-302/HMake/README.md

 ### Builder

 `Builder` drives the build loop.
-It maintains `updateBTargets`, the queue of targets ready to execute (those whose `dependenciesSize` has reached zero). `dependenciesSize` holds the number for the dependencies of the target.
+It maintains `updateBTargets`, the queue of targets that are ready to execute (those whose `dependenciesSize` has reached zero). `dependenciesSize` holds the number for the dependencies of the target.
 After sorting, those targets whose `dependenciesSize == 0` are added to the `updateBTargets` list.
-As each target in this list completes, HMake decrements `dependenciesSize` on its dependents, and any dependent that reaches zero is enqueued.
+As each target in this list completes, HMake decrements `dependenciesSize` on its dependents, and any dependent that reaches zero is added in `updateBTargets` list.
+Build finishes once all targets are completed.
-`updateBTargetsSizeGoal` tracks the expected total number of target executions for the current round, which is necessary when targets are dynamically added (see Example 6 below).

 ---